slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - maker days and manager days
 - how to say no?
 I'm Busy.
 Is a excuse for not doing something we don't feel like doing.
 - Focus on adaptability not effectiveness
-- If you’re not turning off part of your audience, then you’re not going to be fascinating,” she says; “you’re not going to be memorable.'* try to hit 10% of your followers instead of trying to hit all of them at the same time.
+- If you’re not turning off part of your audience, then you’re not going to be fascinating,” she says; “you’re not going to be memorable."* try to hit 10% of your followers instead of trying to hit all of them at the same time.
 - If you're not spending your time doing what you want, and you're not earning, and you're not learning - what the heck are you doing? -- naval
 -->

 > *"Don't make 100 decisions when one will do."
 -- Peter Drucker*

 > *"As few as you can, as many as you must."
 -- John Stuart Mill*

 > *"The price of productivity is creativity."
 -- Naval Ravikant*

 Getting a lot of unnecessary things done is not productivity: it’s stupidity.